Bagbazar: Bosepara

-Nandalal and Pasupoti Bose's house
+Basu Bati

-The house is located on the North side of Bagbazar Street.
+Basu Bati is located on the North side of Bagbazar Street.
 Late 19th century Bengal found this house as one of the hub for nationalist politics.
-Many important meetings were held in this house during the course of anti partition politics in 1904-5.
-The famous procession to raise protest against partition of Bengal led by Rabindranath and other eminent persons started from Federation hall and ended at this house.
+Many important meetings were held in this house during the course of anti partition politics in 1904–5.
+The famous procession to raise protest against partition of Bengal led by Rabindranath and other eminent persons started from Federation Hall and ended at this house.

 Bagbazar Ghat

 Bagbazar Ghat, on the Hooghly River is an old one.
-It was once called Rogo Meeter’s Ghat after Raghu Mitra, son of Gobindram Mitra, the black zemindar, and once one of the wealthiest and most influential natives of Kolkata, in the early days of the British East India Company.
+It was once called Rogo Meeter's Ghat after Raghu Mitra, son of Gobindram Mitra, the zemindar, and once one of the wealthiest and most influential natives of Kolkata, in the early days of the British East India Company.

 There is steamer jetty next to Baghbazar Ghat, ghat in Bengali is a paved staircase.
 Steamers carry passengers to the opposite bank of the river, as also the office localities around B.B.D.
 Bagh, Esplanade and Howrah.
 The old ghat is used by bathers, people collecting Ganges water for religious ceremonies, for performance of religious ceremonies, and for such mundane tasks as unloading country boats carrying various materials.